-TITLE OF EACH CLASS OF AMOUNT TO BE OFFERING PRICE PER AGGREGATE OFFERING AMOUNT OF SECURITIES TO BE REGISTERED(1) REGISTERED(2) SHARE PRICE(3) REGISTRATION FEE(3)
+TITLE OF EACH CLASS OF AMOUNT TO BE OFFERING PRICE PER AGGREGATE OFFERING AMOUNT OF SECURITIES TO BE REGISTERED(1) REGISTERED(2) SHARE PRICE(3) REGISTRATION FEE share, of the Registrant issuable in the merger to holders of HSB Group, Inc. common stock, no par value per share.

-Common Stock, par value \$2.50 per share 13,241,663 N.A. \$1,168,489,276.19 \$308,481.17
+Common Stock, par value \$2.50 13,728,023 \$1,160,911,083 \$306,480.53 N.A.

-- (1) This Registration Statement relates to the common stock, par value \$2.50 per share, of the Registrant issuable in the merger to holders of HSB Group, Inc. common stock, no par value per share. - (2) The number of shares to be registered pursuant to this Registration Statement is based on the maximum number of shares of common stock of the Registrant issuable to holders of HSB common stock in the merger if the Registrant elected to pay the merger consideration entirely in AIG common stock and assumes that the maximum number of shares of HSB common stock to be acquired in the merger for common stock of the Registrant is 29,166,659.
-Based upon an historical average stock price of the Registrant calculated pursuant to the merger agreement of \$90.313 assuming the merger was completed on September 29, 2000, holders of HSB common stock would receive 0.4540 of a share of common stock of the Registrant per share of HSB common stock in the merger. - (3) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) of the Securities Act of 1933 based on the product of the estimated maximum number of shares of HSB common stock to be acquired in the merger, 29,166,659, multiplied by \$40.0625, the average of the high and low sales prices of HSB common stock on September 25, 2000, as reported on the New York Stock Exchange.
-A registration fee of \$306,480.53 was previously paid.
+- (2) The number of shares to be registered pursuant to this Registration Statement is based on the maximum number of shares of common stock of the Registrant issuable to holders of HSB common stock in the merger if the Registrant elected to pay the merger consideration entirely in AIG common stock and assumes that the maximum number of shares of HSB common stock to be acquired in the merger for common stock of the Registrant is 29,090,959.
+Based upon an historical average stock price of the Registrant calculated pursuant to the merger agreement of \$86.89 assuming the merger was completed on September 14, 2000, holders of HSB common stock would receive 0.4719 of a share of common stock of the Registrant in the merger. - (3) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) of the Securities Act of 1933 based on the product of the estimated maximum number of shares of HSB common stock to be acquired in the merger 29,090,959 multiplied by \$39.90625, the average of the high and low sales prices of HSB common stock on September 7, 2000, as reported on the New York Stock Exchange.

-THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(a) OF THE SECURITIES ACT OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(a), MAY DETERMINE.
+THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(a) OF THE SECURITIES ACT OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(a), MAY

+DETERMINE.